arten1337/Blind75/1-two-sum/NOTES.md

 Sort the array in non decreasing order.
 Pointer low = first index of array, high = last index of array.
 Take sum of values on low and high.
 If sum is less than target, increment low, if sum is more than target, decrement high.

+### Time Complexity - O(nlogn)
+### Space Complexity - O(1)

 Approach 3: Hash Table
 =============

+Create a Hash Table.
+Store array element and its index in the hashtable.
+Also check if target - array element is present in the hashtable.
+If yes, the return the index of both the elements.